webpagepro/react-inbox/README.md

 <b>Bulk Select / Deselect</b><br>
-User is able to select and deselect messages.<br>
+User is able to select and deselect messages

 Given that no messages are selected<br>
 When a user checks the "Select All" checkbox<br>
 Then it checks all messages (and highlight them)